Update to this post. 10 May 2018

 Emily from A Thrify Fox says she had an automated email thingy from confused.com telling her that Admiral was the cheapest for her.

 Now this is a little known secret and is brilliant!
-Emma from Mumssavvysavings wrote a post about Reducing the cost of learning to drive and in it says that she got insurance from a company that they pay for 28 days of insurance and only use on any days they choose within three months.
+Emma from Mumssavvysavings wrote a post about Reducing the cost of learning to drive.
+In it she says that she got insurance from a company that they pay for 28 days of insurance and it is only used on any days they choose within three months.
 Superb!

 Do Morethan just comparison websites for insurance quotes!
 A couple of years ago I picked up on the differences in prices between a standard quote and a quote going through a cashback site….
 I complained, obviously.
 No laws broken but still got the refund of the difference 🙂 Also just double check the quotes.
 Sometimes the cheapest quote is for 10 months!

 If you need help with a complaint re insurance or anything else see Top 20 Tips How to Complain!
 For much more advice, guidance, templates, consumer laws and information GET THE BOOK!
 How To Complain: The ESSENTIAL Consumer Guide to Getting REFUNDS, Redress and RESULTS!